chrislo27/RhythmHeavenRemixEditor/docs/JSON-object-definitions.md

 to this current object for older save files.
 This field is always the same even in other object types, and is always present whenever there is an `id` field **EXCEPT FOR** metadata-like objects like `CuePointerObject`.

+The optional `group` field is the full name of the group this data object belongs to, if it has variants.
+For example, `gleeClubEnMegamix` would have the group value be `Glee Club (Megamix)` to be grouped with other data objects that also have the same group value.

 ## `CuePointerObject` structure
 ```json